Soypete/WebServices-in-3-weeks/restful-go/README.md

 ### [Exercise 4](/ex-4-test/framework_tests.go)

-Using the [httptest](https://pkg.go.dev/net/http/httptest#example-ResponseRecorder) package add some tests for at least one of our newly created endpoints.
+Using the [httptest](https://pkg.go.dev/net/http/httptest#example-ResponseRecorder) package add some tests endpoints in [ex-4-test/server.go].
+You can use the file [server_test.go](ex-4-tests/server_test.go) to implement the pass and fail checks for each of the endpoints.
 You should have one test that checks for a 200s class error and one that tests for a 400s class error.

-Add additional test validations as time allows.
+_Extra Practice:_ If you prefer one of the frameworks we used in the example try writing tests for it.
+Using the endpoints you wrote in `Exercise 3` write tests to simulate a _200_ clas status code, a _400_ class status code, and a _500_ class status code.
 Here are some examples of tests for the above opensource frameworks.

 * [Chi tests](https://go-chi.io/#/pages/testing)